The wrong question has been haunting you

 Key Takeaways

-- The pattern that predicts well-being is not which approach you choose, but whether you choose it intentionally and support it with aligned practices [3].
+- Boundary theory proposes that what predicts well-being is not which approach you choose, but whether you choose it intentionally and support it with aligned practices [3].

-- Boundary fit matters more than boundary strength: being forced to separate when you prefer integration causes as much stress as unmanaged blending causes to separators [4].
+- Boundary fit beats boundary strength: being forced to separate when you prefer integration causes as much stress as unmanaged blending causes to separators [3][4].

 | Dimension | Integration Approach | Separation Approach |